Dong Ho Painting: The Cultural Beauty of Folk Art

-Dong Ho painting is a traditional Vietnamese art form.
-This type of painting has unique artistic value and breath-taking expression of the folklore of the Northern region of Vietnam.
+Dong Ho Painting is a traditional Vietnamese art form.
+This type of painting has unique artistic value and is a breathtaking expression of the folklore of the northern region of Vietnam.

-An outstanding contribution of Dong Ho painting is that the thinking of yin and yang art, the art of balancing in painting, and simple drawing have gone beyond the scope of this type of painting, influencing and applying to various types of painting, sculpture, fashion, and ceramics, bringing new creativity.
+An outstanding contribution of Dong Ho Painting is that the thinking of yin and yang art, the art of balancing in painting, and simple drawing have gone beyond the scope of this type of painting, influencing and applying to various kinds of painting, sculpture, fashion, and ceramics, bringing new creativity.

 Dong Ho painting village

-Dong Ho painting village belongs to Dong Ho commune, Thuan Thanh district, Bac Ninh province, 35 km west of Hanoi capital.
+Dong Ho Painting Village is in Dong Ho commune, Thuan Thanh district, Bac Ninh province, 35 km west of Hanoi, the capital of Vietnam.

-Time has passed with many ups and downs, this traditional painting village has only a few families attached to the profession of producing folk paintings, in which the family of Nguyen Huu Sam and Nguyen Dang Che stand out.
+Time has passed with many ups and downs.
+This traditional painting village has only a few families attached to producing folk paintings; the families of Nguyen Huu Sam and Nguyen Dang Che stand out.

-The valuable items of the painting profession are the woodblock prints.
-The village’s artisans still keep 1,000 woodblock prints and restore 500 ancient samples.
-All are considered treasures of the profession, preserved very carefully.
+Woodblock prints are among the painting profession’s most valuable items.
+The village’s artisans keep 1,000 woodblock prints and restore 500 ancient samples.
+All are considered treasures of the profession and are preserved very carefully.

-In addition, artisans continue to invent new engravings with new content to suit the increasingly diverse needs of customers.
-All are valuable cultural sources not only in Vietnamese art but also in indigenous culture.
+In addition, artisans continue to invent new engravings with new content to suit customers’ increasingly diverse needs.
+These are valuable cultural sources not only in Vietnamese art but also in indigenous culture.

 If you want to learn about Dong Ho paintings when visiting Hanoi, don’t miss this village!